Ross Doohan

+Doohan began his career at Celtic, spending time on loan at Cumbernauld Colts, Greenock Morton, Ayr United, Ross County, Dundee United and Tranmere Rovers.
+His time at Tranmere became permanent, and he later played for Forest Green Rovers and Aberdeen, before returning to first club Celtic in 2025.

+Doohan was a Scotland youth international, playing for them up to under-21 level, before making his senior debut in 2025.

 Club career

 Celtic

 Doohan began his career with Celtic, spending time on loan with Cumbernauld Colts in October 2015, where he made 4 appearances in all competitions.
 He moved on loan to Greenock Morton in August 2017, returning to Celtic in January 2018, having failed to make any senior appearances whilst at Greenock.

 After signing a new four-year contract with Celtic, he moved on loan to Ayr United in July 2018, making his senior debut on 14 July 2018 in a Scottish League Cup game against former club Greenock Morton.
 Having played for Ayr for the whole of the 2018–19 season, Doohan rejoined Ayr on loan for a second spell in July 2019.

 In July 2020 he was linked with a third spell at Ayr.
 On 1 August 2020 he signed for Ross County on a season-long loan.
 With Ross Laidlaw largely preferred in goal, he made only five appearances for Ross County and returned to Celtic in January 2021.
-He then joined Dundee United on an emergency loan in April 2021 following an injury to their first choice goalkeeper, Benjamin Siegrist.
+He then joined Dundee United on an emergency loan in April 2021 following an injury to their first choice-goalkeeper, Benjamin Siegrist.